roed314/OMS/README_ps.txt

      cd $SAGE_ROOT/devel/sage-main/sage/modular/overconvergent/
      ln -s /path/to/OMS/sage/modular/overconvergent/pollack .

-## Instead, you can do the following and develop in place
+## ALTERNATIVE: you can do the following and develop in place
 # 4'.
 Copy files from your clone

 #     The following should work fine (notice the trailing slash after OMS):
       sage -sh
       cp -r /path/to/OMS/ $SAGE_ROOT/devel/sage-main/

 #  But if you're worried about overwriting things you can do the following instead:
       sage -sh
       cd $SAGE_ROOT/devel/sage-main/
       cp -r /path/to/OMS/.git .git